'The Bachelor': Peter, Mike, Derek & Tyler's Chances

 As for whether the New York-based banker is up for the gig, it seems he's open to it.
 "He's in a good place.
 He's grown a lot as a person during his time on the shows.
 He's confident in who he is, so he's open to the idea," a source told ET last week, noting that there's been some chatter by producers about Peth possibly being the right man for the job.

 "Let's see how these guys react.
-Let's see who really is sincere at the end at the end of the day," Harrison added.
+Let's see who really is sincere at the end of the day," Harrison added.

 Who is your choice to become the next Bachelor?
 Let us know at ET's Bachelor Nation Facebook group.